-We now take online appointment requests.
-Please read the instructions carefully when requesting your appointment.
-Appointments are available Monday through Thursday each week.
-The response time for online requests can be 2-3 business days.
+The response time for online requests can be up to 5 business days.
 If your appointment is accepted, you will receive an email confirmation with pre-surgery instructions.
 To help us respond as quickly and efficiently as possible, please submit 1 online request for each dog or cat.

 Ready to request an appointment?